 Tow truck drivers put a lot of time and effort into their business, and we know that that same passion can go into spicing up their rig.
 Decorating or even wrapping a tow truck may seem like a big way to spend your company’s funds, but it can actually be a great way to market your services and make your fleet memorable.
 That’s why we’ve taken on the task of finding the Top 10 Coolest Rigs on the Road.
 Our entries and votes are in from Facebook and Reddit.
 So, now it’s time to find out which tow truck company rules the road in style.

 Volvo Cars USA has recently announced that they’re going to offer free towing for life for any Volvo car with its Tow for Life program.
-It doesn’t matter what year, make, or model of Volvo it is, and it doesn’t matter if the warranty has already passed.
-Volvo will take care of the towing cost.
+It doesn’t matter what year, make, or model of Volvo it is.
+Towing will be free.
 But how will this work?
 We’ll explain the details – including some information that Volvo drivers should know about ahead of time.

 Technology can be an amazing thing, from dispatch software to GPS.
 One new technology that applies to the towing world is cameras.
 There are a lot of camera setups out there for tow trucks.
 So, what’s the big deal?
 Why on earth should towing businesses consider using a camera system?
 It kind of seems like that’s spying on your drivers, and that probably wouldn’t go over well.
 We’ll explain some of the reasons that towing companies might want to consider installing camera systems.